 Differences do exist, though.

-Differences in Encryption Libraries
+Differences in Symmetric Encryption Libraries

 As I mentioned above, Lightway uses the wolfSSL encryption library while WireGuard uses the Noise protocol framework with the ChaCha20 cipher.
 Both of these are modern, high-quality encryption frameworks that emphasize speed, efficiency, and portability.